pbiernat/ripr/README.md

 ### Code Structure
 ---
 * `packager.py` -- High Level Functionality.
-Code here drives the process of gathering necessary data.
+Code here drives the process of gathering necessary data
-* `codegen.py`  -- Contains code for actually generating the python output from the gathered data.
+* `codegen.py`  -- Contains code for actually generating the python output from the gathered data
 * `analysis_engine.py` -- Wraps static analysis engine functionality into a common interface
-* `dependency.py` -- Contains code for finding code and data that the target code needs in order to function corrrectly.
+* `dependency.py` -- Contains code for finding code and data that the target code needs in order to function corrrectly
+* `conScan.py` -- Contains "convenience" analyses that help ripr output easier-to-use code
 * `gui.py` --  A collection of hacks that resembles a user interface
     * Reuses lots of code from the [Binjadock](https://github.com/NOPDev/BinjaDock) project to display results